coredao-org/CoreDAO-Docs/docs/Learn/products/btc-staking/overview.md

 ## **Step-by-Step Process**

 1. **Locking Bitcoin:** Bitcoin holders initiate the staking process by locking their Bitcoin in an absolute time lock on the Bitcoin blockchain.
+Minimum staking duration depends on the method.
+The official website UI requires a 5-day minimum, while the script has no lockup requirement.
 2. **Including Delegation Information:** Within the locking transaction, stakers include:
    1. **Core Validator Address:** The address of the Core Validator to which to delegate their Bitcoin.
    2. **CORE Token Reward Address:** The address where they want their CORE token rewards sent.